 “I mean, we’re already taking that [liberty] away,” Peterson complained.

 “When our Constitution was written, it didn’t say, ‘Hey, these apply unless we’re sick or unless this or that,’” he protested, “And so, the federal government has shut everyone down.”

 To which Councilmember Posey said, “Bravo!”

-Then he chastised Chi for agendizing the ordinance without a city council sponsor and falsely accused him of interfering with landlord-tenant lease negotiations and having a conflict of interest.
+Then he chastised Chi for agendizing the ordinance without a city council sponsor and falsely accused him of interfering with landlord-tenant lease negotiations and having a conflict of interest due to his city-provided housing allowance.
 “I cannot stand for that,” he scowled.
 “How can you adjudicate evictions for a taxpayer when the taxpayer is holding your mortgage?”

 If the ordinance passes, he warned, “We’re just giving up our freedoms.”